Build Employee Stress Support Into Your Total Workforce Management

 You can download Mind’s a template for this here.

 Most importantly, it is vitally important that all of your management and your workforce understand that stress and mental health are not things to be shunned, avoided or mocked.
 It is common for those struggling to experience and fear negative treatment when they open up.
-To become a supportive workplace, your total workforce management need to ensure your whole workforce is of this mindset, so what can you do to create this atmosphere?
+To become a supportive workplace, your total workforce management needs to ensure your whole workforce is of this mindset, so what can you do to create this atmosphere?

-> Arrange a monthly talk or presentation from a public speaker: eg someone who has experienced and is managing their mental health or stress related issues.
+> Arrange a monthly talk or presentation from a public speaker: eg someone who has experienced and is managing their mental health or stress-related issues.

-> Arrange a wellness afternoon – you could include a meditation, mindfulness, yoga and an anonymous open door for all workplace concerns.
+> Arrange a wellness afternoon – you could include meditation, mindfulness, yoga and an anonymous open door for all workplace concerns.

 > Weekly optional meditation sessions (these could take place in the lunch break)